-Green infrastructure is manmade infrastructure, and its primary purpose is to provide environmental and ecological benefits to communities.
+Green infrastructure is manmade, with the primary purpose of providing environmental and ecological benefits to communities.
 Stormwater maintenance and management is a national issue and green infrastructure provides substantial solutions.
-In areas with high concentration of impervious paving the flooding caused by heavy rain can have a significant financial impact.
+In areas with high concentration of impervious paving, the flooding caused by heavy rain can have a significant financial impact.
 Green alleys and municipal separate storm sewer systems are two of the many ways green infrastructure for stormwater management can be implemented in urban neighborhoods.

 To learn more about green infrastructure, click here.

 Commercial reuses focus on generating revenue for communities and stakeholders.
 Independent businesses, large commercial enterprises, and renewable energy all provide opportunities to increase the economic and financial situation of communities.

 A robust renewable energy infrastructure can generate revenue and lower energy cost for communities.
 Solar, wind, hydroelectric, and geothermal power have a variety of applications, and what will work best for a community will vary case by case.
 Identifying which parcels can generate power efficiently is necessary when implementing renewable energy plans.

 State power regulations may be a barrier to communities looking to create robust energy infrastructure.
 It is important to understand how local and state authorities view renewable energy before undertaking a complex development.
 These cost-effective options are attractive to financial investors and can be creatively integrated into most new construction projects.
 For parcels that have high remediation costs, renewable energy is a great short- and long-term use.